py-code314/time-tracking-dashboard/README.md

 ### Useful resources

-1. This article ([Cards](https://inclusive-components.design/cards/)) discusses quite a lot about how to use semantic HTML and Aria attributes to make the cards accessible to screen readers.
+1. This article ([Cards](https://inclusive-components.design/cards/)) discusses quite a bit about how to use semantic HTML and Aria attributes to make the cards accessible to screen readers.

 2. This article ([Cors and Recipes](https://wesbos.com/javascript/13-ajax-and-fetching-data/75-cors-and-recipes)) by Wes Bos explains how to fetch the data from an API and use it to populate the cards.